-In the midst of the global pandemic, financial stress has recently been at an all-time high.
+In the midst of the global pandemic, financial stress has been at an all-time high.

 72% of employees report being stressed about their finances, impacting their workplace productivity as well as their mental and physical health.

-But financial wellness doesn’t just impact employees.
-It also impacts employers, who experience significant financial losses from lower employee productivity, attributed to financial stress.
+But financial stress doesn’t just impact employees.
+It also impacts employers, who experience significant financial losses from lower employee productivity.

 How can employees and employers alike reduce the stress surrounding financial well-being?
 Read the eight tips below to learn how to improve your financial health.